-Starting with internationalization
+3.1 Starting with internationalization

 You have a project and want to to translate it into several languages?
 This guide will help you to do so.
-We will showcase several usual situations, but most of the examples are generic and can be applied to other scenarios as well.
+We will showcase several typical situations, but most of the examples are generic and can be applied to other scenarios as well.

-Before translating any software, you should realize that languages around world are really different and you should not make any assumption based on your experience.
-For most of languages it will look weird if you try to concatenate sentence out of translated segments.
+Before translating any software, you should realize that languages around the world are really different and you should not make any assumption based on your experience.
+For most of languages it will look weird if you try to concatenate a sentence out of translated segments.
 You also should properly handle plural forms because many languages have complex rules for that and the internationalization framework you end up using should support this.

 Last but not least, sometimes it might be necessary to add some context to the translated string.
-Imagine translator would get string Sun to translate.
-Without context most people would translate that as our closest star, but you might be actually used as abbreviated name of day of week...
+Imagine a translator would get string Sun to translate.
+Without context most people would translate that as our closest star, but it might be actually used as an abbreviation for Sunday..

-Translating software using GNU Gettext
+3.1.1 Translating software using GNU Gettext

 GNU Gettext is one of the most widely used tool for internationalization of free software.
-It provides simple yet flexible way to localize the software.
+It provides a simple yet flexible way to localize the software.
 It has great support for plurals, it can add further context to the translated string and there are quite a lot of tools built around it.
 Of course it has great support in Weblate (see GNU Gettext file format description).